Page last updated - 6 March, 2019

-3. Ensure the provision of pastoral support for those involved in issues of abuse and in the management of convicted sex offenders.
+3. Ensure the provision of pastoral support for those involved in issues of abuse and in management of sex offenders.

 4. Ensure training opportunities are in place for all workers with children, vulnerable adults, for staff of the circuit and for members of the local churches in the circuit.

-5. Ensure that the Circuit Meeting appoints a Safeguarding Advisor and that the details of that person are passed to the District office.
+5. Ensure the Circuit Meeting appoints a Circuit Safeguarding Officer and that the details of that person are passed to the District office.

-6. Ensure that the Circuit Meeting reviews this policy annually.
+6. Ensure the Circuit Meeting reviews this policy annually.

-7. Ensure that the Safeguarding Advisor is supported in their work, providing access to resources to enable them to fulfill their functions.
+7. Support the Circuit Safeguarding Officer in their work, providing access to resources to enable them to fulfil their functions.

-Ensure agreed procedures are in place for Circuit and ecumenical events that involve children, young people and/or vulnerable adults.
+Ensure agreed procedures are in place for Circuit and ecumenical events that involve children or vulnerable adults.